varigence/docs/bimlflex/metadata-editors/data-lineage.md

 The **Data Lineage Designer** can be used to review and update your **Column Mappings** in an easy graphical interface.

-The **Data Lineage Designer** provides an view of one or more relationships between **Columns**, referred to as source-target mappings or simply 'mappings'.
+The designer provides an view of one or more relationships between **Columns**, referred to as source-target mappings or simply 'mappings'.
 This designer allows a modeler to get a quick view of mappings in a graphical interface, as well as making it easy to add or remove mappings using column drag and drop.
-It also provides some of the most common actions that make sense in the context of data mapping.
+Common actions in the context of data mapping are also supported.

 ![Column Mapping User Interface](images/bimlflex-app-data-lineage-full-ui.png "Column Mapping User Interface")

 The screenshot above shows the mapping from a source Object to the various target Data Vault objects.

-## Data Lineage Designer

-### Data Lineage Designer Action Bar
+## Action Bar

 | Icon | Action | Description |
 |----- |--------|-------------|